-- 41. The development of guiding principles will serve to articulate the basic practice philosophy that actors must adopt to ensure that relief assistance is having a positive effect on the sustainable and equal development of human settlements in post conflict and disaster environments.
-These principles will establish important baselines and priority areas of focus that are considered necessary for the implementation of truly sustainable relief activities. - 42.
-For sustainable relief to be achieved it will require a shift in thinking about relief and development at all levels.
-This conceptual change will have to be backed up with new operational approaches from international agencies, from governments, and in communities.
+41. The development of guiding principles will serve to articulate the basic practice philosophy that actors must adopt to ensure that relief assistance has a positive effect on the sustainable and equal development of human settlements in post-conflict and post-disaster environments.
+These principles will establish important baselines and priority areas of focus that are considered necessary for the implementation of truly sustainable relief activities.

+- 42. For sustainable relief to be achieved, a shift in thinking about relief and development will be necessary at all levels.
+This conceptual change will have to be backed up with new operational approaches by international agencies, governments and communities.
 Sustainable relief in human settlements is a process.
-These guiding principles offer a realistic, forward looking approach to recovering from crisis.
-They can also be considered somewhat elastic, encompassing many different aspects of the process without a guarantee that every principle will be included in every recovery process.
-Giving serious consideration in these principles during planning and decision-making, however, can assist communities, authorities and support agencies to realize that decisions made during the earliest stages of recovery will have long-term impacts on the success and sustainability of the joint efforts in recovery.

-- 43. The proposed guiding principles in sustainable relief in human settlements are; - (a) Permanent links between emergency relief and the transitional phase of development must be established. - (b) Facilitation of safety and security of affected populations is a critical pre-condition of any humanitarian or developmental activities. - (c) Developing broad-based and long-term reconstruction and shelter strategies at the earliest stages. - (d) Ensuring the protection of land and property rights of the affected populations, and developing longer-term solutions for land and property dispute resolution. - (e) Sustainable relief must be based on participatory planning and inclusive decision-making models, ensuring involvement of all actors, women in particular, in all planning and implementation activities. - (f) Incorporating vulnerability reduction and disaster management into on-going national and local development and poverty reduction plans. - (g) Redirecting the focus on disaster risk reduction and mitigation rather than preparedness and response related strategies in human settlements context. - (h) The capacities of local governments must be developed to operate as active partners in the process. - (i) Building and engaging capacities at all levels and of all actors must be a priority from the earliest stages and throughout the process. - (j) Developing productive economic activities the earliest stages of recovery. - (k) Sustainable relief activities need to operate within a human rights framework, particularly in terms of land rights and security of tenure, and the equal rights of women. - (1) Strategic partnerships and alliances must be created at all levels.
+The guiding principles mentioned here offer a realistic, forward-looking approach to recovering from crisis.
+They can also be considered somewhat elastic, encompassing many different aspects of the process, and it should be understood that not every principle will be applicable to every recovery process.
+Giving serious consideration to these principles during planning and decision-making can assist communities, authorities and support agencies to realize that decisions made during the earliest stages of recovery will have long-term impacts on the success and sustainability of joint recovery efforts. - 43.
+The following guiding principles in sustainable relief in human settlements reflect UN-Habitat's experience in and approach to facilitating sustainable interventions during crises.
+The proposed principles are to be reviewed and discussed during the World Urban Forum: - (a) Permanent links between emergency relief and the transitional phase of development must be established; - (b) Facilitation of the safety and security of affected populations is a critical pre-condition of any humanitarian or developmental activities; - (c) Broad-based and long-term reconstruction and shelter strategies should be developed at the earliest stages; - (d) Land and property rights of affected populations must be protected and longer-term solutions for land and property dispute resolution must be developed; - (e) Sustainable relief must be based on participatory planning and inclusive decision-making models, ensuring the involvement of all actors, including women in particular, in all planning and implementation activities; - (f) Vulnerability reduction and disaster management must be incorporated into national and local development and poverty reduction plans; - (g) The focus should be redirected on disaster risk reduction and mitigation rather than preparedness and response-related strategies in the human settlements context; - (h) The capacities of local governments to operate as active partners in the process must be developed; - (i) Building and engaging capacities at all levels and of all actors must be a priority from the earliest stages and throughout the process; - (j) Productive economic activities should be developed at the earliest stages of recovery; - (k) Sustainable relief activities need to operate within a human rights framework, particularly in terms of land rights and security of tenure, and in recognition of the equal rights of women; - (l) Strategic partnerships and alliances must be created at all levels.